tidepool-org/data-analytics/projects/bigdata-processing-pipeline/qualify-data/README.md

 # qualify-data
 Python code for qualifying donated data.

-Here are the list of python files and their usage:
 * **tidepool-qualification-criteria.json**
   * A set of criteria are used as follows:
     * **"name"** _(string)_ - Used in the naming of metadata and files (default: "Tidepool")